argoproj/notifications-engine/docs/services/mattermost.md

 You can reuse the template of slack.
 Mattermost is compatible with attachments of Slack.
 See [Mattermost Integration Guide](https://docs.mattermost.com/developer/message-attachments.html).

-The `deliveryPolicy` field supports `Post` (default) and `Update`. `Post` always creates an independent message. `Update` requires a `groupingKey`: the first notification creates a message, and later notifications with the same Mattermost API URL, channel, and key update its text and attachments.
-Other Mattermost post properties are preserved.
-If `groupingKey` is empty, `Update` also creates an independent message.
+`deliveryPolicy` follows the Slack notification policies.
+With a `groupingKey`, the first notification creates the root message.
+Later notifications behave as follows:

+* `Post` (default) posts a reply in the root message thread.
+* `Update` updates the root message.
+* `PostAndUpdate` posts a reply, then updates the root message.

+Without a `groupingKey`, every policy creates an independent message.
+Updates change the text and attachments while preserving other post properties.

-Message IDs used by `Update` are stored in memory without expiration and are shared by service instances in the same notifications controller process.
-A controller restart starts a new message.
-If an existing message can no longer be updated, the error is returned and no replacement message is created automatically.
+Root message IDs are stored in memory without expiration and shared within the notifications controller process.
+A controller restart starts a new root message.
+Failed sends return an error and do not create a replacement root automatically.
+If the reply succeeds but the root update fails under `PostAndUpdate`, retrying can post the reply again.

 ```yaml
 template.app-deployed: |